 - Grill the pizza dough for 2-3 minutes, with the grill open; 1-2 minutes per side with the grill closed.
 The goal here is to cook the pizza dough until just browned.
 The dough will bubble up slightly and then will easily be able to be flipped with long tongs and/or spatula.
 If your pizza dough seems stuck to grates, give it another 30 seconds or so.
 Much like meat, the dough will release from the grill easier once cooked through.

 - It will not take long to grill the 2nd side of the pizza, so do not leave it unattended.
 Once the pizza dough is just browned, remove the dough to a large cookie sheet.
 Close grill lid, and turn to medium-high heat.

 - Spread the dough with a thin layer of BBQ sauce, cover with leftover Pulled pork, and then top with the shredded cheese.

-- Once the cheese is melted, remove from the grill and allow to rest for 10 minutes before slicing up and serving.
+- Once the cheese is melted, remove it from the grill and allow it to rest for 10 minutes before slicing up and serving.

 To Bake Pizza